open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 You can add your own name and website in there as author.

 Template literals can contain placeholders.
 These are indicated by a dollar sign with curly braces: `${expression}`.
-For example, a common way to use it is to build error messages:
+For example when building error messages:

 ```js
 // regular string